skyscrapers/documentation/kubernetes/monitoring.md

 The same limitation as with `ServiceMonitors` is applied here as well.
 You need to make sure your `PrometheusRule` is deployed in the same namespace as the Prometheus that has to pick up those rules.

-An example of alerting rule would be:
+An example of an alerting rule would be:

 ```yaml
 apiVersion: monitoring.coreos.com/v1